 SARASOTA MURDERER Glen Chambers is 6’3” and at the time of his escape from Polk Correctional was approximately 213 pounds.
 He has blue eyes and brown hair.
 Authorities say Glen Chambers has been spotted in Orange Beach Ala. and Perdido Key, Ala.
 Glen Chambers had been featured on the TV program “America’s Most Wanted”, Friday September 7th, 2012.
 Glen Chambers DOB March 10th, 1951 age today 67.
 See map for Orange Beach Ala CLICK HERE.
 There is an active warrant for Glen Chambers for escape, a first-degree felony.
 The warrant is for nationwide extradition.
 Anyone with information on his whereabouts is asked to call the toll free tip line at 1-877-FLA-WANTED (1-877-352-9268) or e-mail FLAWanted@fdle.state.fl.us .

-Bill Warner Private Investigator Sarasota Fl at www.wbipi.com
+Bill Warner Private Investigator Sarasota Fl - SEX, CRIME, CHEATERS & TERRORISM at www.wbipi.com